tomkaith13/session-based-dataprocessing/Readme.md

 ```
 ## TODOs
 - Make a new endpoint to filter data using a `POST` and keep table creations as a separate one
+- Create an endpoint to generate the same data using Parquet
+- Create a filter using Apache Arrow